avrilcoghlan/Little-Book-of-SAGE/src/iteration.rst

 Sequences obtained by iteration of continuous real functions
 ============================================================

-xxx same example so make function to call xxx ensure python not on multiple lines xxx remove > so get colour, put output as comment xxx change maths to get nice maths
+xxx change maths to get nice maths

 Using SAGE for Iteration